Paniala

+Etymology

 The name Paniala originated from "Panjh Naala", which means 5 Naalas, stemming from Oobo Sir (in Pashto), which means "head of water", and then combines into one form.
 The water is then supplied to whole of the village and nearby towns for feeding and cultivating the fields.
 And then from passage of time the name Panjh Naala changed into Paniala.

-Another origin of the name Paniala is attributed to the meaning of combination of Urdu words, pani and wala.
-Pani wala thus meant "a place with water".
-This was the only oasis town in the surrounding desert area of about 30 km radius where even drinking water was not available to the population around, and the habitat around would fetch drinking water from the natural fountains/springs and KAREZs of Paniala.
-Thus the name Pani wala became Paniala with the passage of time.
-Water is, nonetheless, still supplied to numerous villages on the east, west and south from Paniala even now through pipelines, though.
+Demographics

+Population

-The green grassland comprises sandy area and a population of 120,000 citizens.
-The inhabitant comprises Marwats, Khels, Hashmis, Janjua and Qureshis.
-The local language spoken is Pashto with a soft and sweet dialect.
+As of the 2023 census, Paniala had a population of 11,669.
+The green grassland comprises sandy area and a population of a hundred thousand citizens.
+The main tribes comprises Bluch lodi Hashmis, and Qureshis marwat.
+Main local language spoken is Pashto.

+Notable places

 The prominent shrine of Haji Baba and two important graves of Sahabis are also situated.

-The bluch tribe is well known tribe in Paniala.
-There is difference between bluch and niazi tribes.
-Both are Pathans but having different origin.
-But Pathans living in Punjab mostly can not speak pashto.
-They say their ancestors were pashtoons and now they have forgotten their ancestors languages.
-And speak local Punjab Language i.e sariki, Punjabi, Urdu etc.

 Fruits of the town include mangoes and dates.
 "Dhakki" is a major part of export.
 The nearby picnic spots are TOY (a natural water resort and play ground) and the mountainous hilly region of Sheikh Badin that comprises lush green forest, an old nonfunctioning post office and police station of British time.